IgorMinar/directives-workshop/src/01_widgets/exercise/README.md

 This directive should be used as an HTML element and should work with the following attributes:
 * `selected-page` - model indicating index (0-based) of an active (selected page)
 * `collection-size` - (integer) total number of items in a collection to be iterated over
-* `page-size` - (integer, optional - defaults to 10) - number of collection items per page.
+* `items-per-page` - (integer, optional - defaults to 10) - number of collection items per page.

 Example usage: